 Minnesota joins more than 20 cities and counties and at least three states, Michigan, Ohio and Wisconsin, to declare racism a public health crisis.

 On September 8, 2020, House Speaker Melissa Hortman announced membership of the new Select Committee on Racial Justice.
-The Committee will have its first public meeting September 22, 2020.
+The Committee is to have its first public meeting September 22, 2020.